feilchenfeldt/Evolutionary_Genomics_Tutorial/UnixBasics.md

 also refer to a graphical user interface (GUI), it is most commonly used to describe text-based (command-line) interfaces.

 You can think of shell commands as a language to interact with your computer using text commands.
-Behind the scenes, a process/program called a _shell_ is running and interprets these commands and sends them to the operating system to execute.
+Behind the scenes, a process/program called a _shell_ is running and interprets these commands and translates them into machine code for the operating system to execute.

 So you need to write your commands in the _language_ that the _shell_ you use understands.
 The most common shell is called `bash`.
 It is the default on most Linux distributions